For more relevant information and exclusive US specials, go to our US site.

 In the midst of such idyllic surroundings, it can be all too easy to forget that the Dominican Republic is home to some of the poorest communities in the Caribbean.
 If you go beyond the resort cities and tourist centres, you’ll find the dirt roads and dilapidated houses that Haitian sugarcane workers call home.
 Known as “bateyes,” the living conditions in these villages leave much to be desired, providing scarce access to basic facilities like running water.
 While Haitian workers are entitled to healthcare in the Dominican Republic, low wages make it near impossible for them to afford transportation to a clinic or hospital – the average worker earns about five dollars a day working dawn until dusk.

 But where there’s a will, there’s a way.
 What would you do if you heard that an entire population could not access vital healthcare services because they couldn’t afford the transportation?
-For our partner hospital in La Romana and its associated mission groups, the answer was simple: they would bring the clinics to them.
+For our partner hospital in Santo Domingo and its associated mission groups, the answer was simple: they would bring the clinics to them.

 You will volunteer in the heart of the bateyes, meeting with your professional healthcare mentor every morning and traveling with them to a local Haitian community in order to assist with the set-up and running of a pop-up clinic.
 In just one week, you’ll visit several different locations to observe and support the delivery of essential healthcare in rural, community-focused environments.
 Working alongside doctors from our partner hospital (a not-for-profit organisation), other Gap Medics students, and mission groups, you will assist your mentor as they deliver treatment and advice to up to 180 patients per day.